-- 2.4 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies .We are committed to working in partnership to ensure the safety of our pupils in line with 'Working Together to safeguard Children' (2018) and Norfolk Safeguarding Children's Board procedures. - 2.5 The Headteacher will ensure the Designated Safeguarding Lead will receive appropriate training, time and support for the role.
+- 2.4 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies .We are committed to working in partnership to ensure the safety of our pupils in line with 'Working Together to safeguard Children' (2019), the local authority, a clinical commissioning group and chief of police procedures. - 2.5 The Headteacher will ensure the Designated Safeguarding Lead will receive appropriate training, time and support for the role.